 It's the perfect resort for building confidence as it's easy to ski top to bottom on a variety of wide and uncrowded runs.
 Stöten caters for all abilities although the predominantly gentle terrain makes it a particularly good choice for first-time skiers and those who want to refine their technique on confidence-inspiring slopes.

 Non-ski activities are plentiful and also within walking distance of the accommodation.
 Try your hand at snowmobiling, ten pin bowling or even test drive a Suzuki 4x4.
-If you're looking for a more relaxing pursuit, access to the swimming pool with spa and sauna - wherever you choose to stay - is included on your lift pass.
+If you're looking for a more relaxing pursuit, the resort has swimming pool with spa and sauna (local charge for use).

 Stöten offers a premium ski experience with all the luxuries of ski-in ski-out accommodation, great service, facilities and dining, but without a premium price tag.